RobinKim-SWEngineer/Object-Oriented-Design-2-BuilderPattern/README.md

 Builder pattern **seperates** the process of complex construction of an object.
 It makes the **code readable** especially when object has lots of properties to be specified.

 This pattern would not be neccessary unless the amount of properties is many.
-The initialization of the object is much more readable and **explicit** than using class constructor.
+The initialization of the object is much more **explicit** than using class constructor.
 The order of each setting does not matter.

 ```
     VehicleBuilder vehicleBuilder = new VehicleBuilder();